 There can only be one application per household at a time.
 If you change your mind and decide you want to apply another way, you’ll have to start the process over.

-If you apply online you’ll need electronic copies of all of your documents (you can use a scanner, or take photos with your phone).
+If you apply online, you’ll need electronic copies of all of your documents (you can use a scanner, or take photos with your phone).
 You will need to send us your documents with your online application.

 It’s better to use a computer to apply.
-However, you can also use a mobile device.
-If you took pictures of documentation like your driver’s license, you’ll need to make sure you can get that off your device and onto a computer.
-Online applications must be completed within two hours.
+However, you can also use a mobile device, to apply.
+If you take pictures of documents (like your driver’s license), make sure you can get the pictures off your device and onto the computer.

 Applying by mail